What Is AI-Induced Derealization?

 7. Nature Immersion

 Nature is the ultimate reality check.
 Trees don't care about AI.
 Rivers aren't generated by algorithms.
 The wind on your face isn't synthetic.
 Spend time in natural environments — parks, forests, beaches, gardens — as often as possible during your recovery.
-Research suggests that even 20 minutes in a natural setting can reduce cortisol, lower heart rate, and — critically for derealization — increase feelings of connectedness and presence.
+Studies in environmental psychology suggest that as little as 20 minutes in a natural setting may help reduce cortisol, lower heart rate, and — critically for derealization — increase feelings of connectedness and presence.
 If you can't get to nature, tend a houseplant.
 Watch it grow over weeks.
 Its slow, physical reality is the opposite of the digital disembodiment that triggered your symptoms.

 The "Am I Even Real?"
 Spiral: How to Interrupt It